Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Results

 Furthermore, we note that the masses and baryon fractions of galaxies hosting Illustris seeds tend to be relatively redshift independent (though $M_*$ does increase slightly with time), since Illustris always seeds haloes as they cross a fixed halo mass threshold ($M_{\rm{halo}} > 5 \times 10^{10} \: \mathrm{ h^{-1} M_\odot}$).
 In contrast, in our DCBH-based seeding we find that at low redshift (below $z \sim 3$), only galaxies with relatively low baryon fractions are seeded, as they are more likely to have the low-metallicity necessary to prevent excessive fragmentation of gas.

-The top left-hand panel of Figure~\ref{fig:seednumbers} shows the total number of galaxies above several mass thresholds as a function of redshift (solid lines), implying that the number of high-mass galaxies grows monotonically with time, and the number of low-mass galaxies peaks at moderate redshift (below which we find a slight decrease due to increasing number of galaxy mergers).
-In particular, we note that the solid blue line ($> 5 \times 10^{10} \: \mathrm{h^{-1} M_\odot}$) is the number of galaxies above the mass threshold for black hole seeding in the original Illustris simulation, and thus corresponds roughly to the number of black holes seeded in Illustris (neglecting black hole mergers).
-We compare these total galaxy numbers to the number of galaxies satisfying our criteria for DCBH seed formation at redshift $z$ (dotted line), and the cumulative number of galaxies satisfying the same seedability criterion at any earlier time (dashed line).
+The top left-hand panel of Figure~\ref{fig:seednumbers} shows the total number of galaxies and haloes above several mass thresholds as a function of redshift (galaxies - solid lines; haloes - dot-dashed lines), showing that the number of high-mass galaxies grows monotonically with time, and the number of low-mass galaxies peaks at moderate redshift (below which we find a slight decrease due to increasing number of galaxy mergers).
+In particular, we note that the dot-dashed blue line ($> 5 \times 10^{10} \: \mathrm{h^{-1} M_\odot}$) is the number of haloes above the mass threshold for black hole seeding in the original Illustris simulation, and thus corresponds roughly to the number of black holes seeded in Illustris (neglecting mergers).
+We compare these total halo numbers to the number of galaxies satisfying our criteria for DCBH seed formation at redshift $z$ (dotted line), and the cumulative number of galaxies satisfying the same seedability criterion at any earlier time (dashed line).
 This shows that the total number of seeded black holes by $z = 0.5$ is comparable between the original Illustris simulation (blue line) and our DCBH-based model (dashed black line); however, where the original simulation has a monotonically increasing seeded number, our DCBH seed model peaks at $z \sim 8$ where the conditions for direct collapse are most common.
+Furthermore, we note that our total number of DCBH seeds is actually higher than the original simulation.
+This increase is due to the lower host galaxy mass (see also Figure \ref{fig:host_mass_vs_z}), and thus represents a population of black holes in lower-mass galaxies than included in the Illustris black hole population.
+Given how little the scaling relation is affected, this would represent a correspondingly low-$M_{\rm{BH}}$ population and would thus have minimal impact on the population of resolved black holes we consider in this analysis (see also discussion in Section \ref{sec:globalproperties}).

 From this figure, we find a very large number of galaxies which could potentially form DCBH seeds.
 Based on our model criteria (see Section~\ref{sec:DCBH_seeding}), we predict $\sim 10^{-2} \: \: \mathrm{cMpc^{-3}}$ possible DCBH seed candidates by $z \sim 6$, far above the number density of high-redshift quasars \citep[e.g.][]{Fan2004, Jiang2016}.
 However, we note that the majority of these objects will not grow significantly.
 In fact, at $z \sim 5$, we find $\sim 9 \times 10^{-4} \mathrm{cMpc^{-3}}$ possible DCBH seeds whose host halo will have reached the mass threshold for seeding in Illustris, and our regrowth calculations suggest only $\sim 10^{-5} \mathrm{cMpc^{-3}}$ will have reached $M_{\rm{BH}} = 10^7 \mathrm{M_\odot}$.
 This is still well above the observed quasar number density, so incorporating additional seed criteria such as a Lyman-Werner radiation threshold or a gas inflow cut \citep[e.g.][]{Wise2019} would be a worthwhile exercise, bearing in mind a possibility that only a fraction of DCBH seeds grows sufficiently to power high redshift quasars.